-The School of Education offers a BSE in Community Health.
+The School of Education & Human Sciences offers a BSE in Community Health.
 Community Health prepares students to effectively educate individuals, families, and communities about health issues.
 They are prepared for employment providing health education-related services in non-school agencies such as health care facilities, local, state, and national health agencies, and international health agencies in the government, for-profit, and not-for-profit sectors.

 Sample of Related Skills